callixte-girard/YoutubeChannelLeecher/README.md

 ## To-do
 - avoid browsing playlists if there is at least one children video
-- avoid browsing videos if it is already present in Notion
 - catch this exception and restart :
 `raise HTTPError(http_error_msg, response=self)
 requests.exceptions.HTTPError: 504 Server Error: Gateway Time-out for url: https://www.notion.so/api/v3/submitTransaction`